oscdoctest/Qi-Docs/docs/Qi_Calc.rst

 Qi Calculations
 ====================

-The Qi Calculation API allows you to create custom calculations using JavaScript or TypeScript.
+The Qi Calculation APIs allow you to create custom calculations using JavaScript or TypeScript.
 Calculations can be scheduled to run  periodically or can be triggered whenever a particular input stream receives an event.

  - Scheduled
      Run on periodic schedule.